ttkorhonen/e3pages/docs/design/3_wrappers.md

+(wrappers)=

 # Module wrappers

 Another key feature of e3 is the module wrapper.
-This allows us to apply site specific changes---whether those are source code changes in the form of patches, different PV naming structure, or custom GUIs---to modules of any source without needing to modify that source directly.
+This allows us to apply site specific changes---whether those are source code changes in the form of patches, separate database and substitution files to enable ESS-compliant Process Variable (PV) naming structure, or custom GUIs---to modules of any source without needing to modify that source directly.

 ```bash
 $ tree